 Alpine Ice Climbing - Introduction Overview

-This is an intensive course providing comprehensive instruction in the problems met and skills required on difficult alpine ascents.
-The curriculum consists of a review of fundamental snow and ice climbing skills and detailed treatment of all intermediate and advanced techniques and state-of-the-art climbing methods.
-National Accreditation Reviewers have described the program as probably the most comprehensive, progressive, and intense course of its type in the world, and it has been particularly noted for its emphasis on teaching climbers to lead.
+This is an intensive course providing comprehensive instruction in the problems met and skills required for difficult alpine ascents.
+The curriculum consists of fundamental snow and ice climbing skills, a detailed treatment of all intermediate and advanced techniques, and state-of-the-art climbing methods.
+National Accreditation Reviewers have described the program as the most comprehensive, progressive, and intense course of its type in the world, and it has been particularly noted for its emphasis on teaching climbers to lead.
 The entire course is spent on glaciers and a great deal of practice climbing is done each day.
 Instruction is given on Mt.
 Baker which has eighteen glaciers and routes of all technical standards.

 Rappelling down a serac in one of Mt Baker's massive icefalls.
 Keith Gunnar

 The Cascade Range is the principal training ground in America for those planning Alaskan, Andean, and Himalayan ascents.
 Since the ice climbing can be done in the mild and good weather months of summer, during that period one can climb on a complete range of snow and ice types, each of which require adjustment in climbing technique and protective systems.
 Instruction is given on the Coleman Glacier of Mt.
 Baker, considered the top glacial training ground in the United States.